We intuitively understand that workplace diversity matters. And the latest research shows that it makes complete sense in the business context, too.

 - The Best Talent.
-Put simply, by making your recruitment process more diverse, your business has the best chance to recruit the best talent on the market.
-If you work to eliminate barriers to entry, you’ll have the pick of the most high-performing candidates, no matter which demographic they fall into.
-Ultimately this leads to an organization full of high achievers who will ensure you smash your business targets or growth ambitions.
+By making your recruitment process more diverse, your business has the best chance to recruit the best talent on the market.
+Eliminating barriers to entry will allow you to pick from a wide range of diverse talent, no matter which demographic they fall into.

 - Different Viewpoints.
-All businesses face problems they need to overcome, and having a diverse range of employees means having a complete range of different viewpoints and experiences on hand to provide ideas.
-Individuals with a range of different cultural upbringings, religious views, and skillsets make for well-rounded teams and enable faster and better-informed decisions to be made.
+Individuals with different cultural upbringings, religious views, and skillsets make for well-rounded teams and enable faster and better-informed decisions to be made.
 This also equates to a diverse workplace and, later, diverse management teams.

 - Better Culture.
-A more diverse workforce leads to a broader and adventurous business culture.
-That could be as simple as having team members who celebrate different holidays or help grow support networks for groups such as LGBTQ+ or those with disabilities.
-Ultimately, working alongside a mix of people from different backgrounds makes for a fascinating day-to-day culture and gives employees the chance to bond over their mix of heritages and past experiences.
+A more diverse workforce leads to a broader and more adventurous business culture.
+Ultimately, working alongside a mix of people from different backgrounds makes for a fascinating workplace and increased employee engagement.

 For the recruiter: